mattludwigs/influx_ex/README.md

   [
     {:influx_ex, "~> 0.1.0"},
     # below are optional deps but InfluxEx will try to use them as defaults so
-    # if you are okay with these default ensure they are added in your deps as
+    # if you are okay with these defaults ensure they are added in your deps as
     # well.
     {:mojito, "~> 0.7.11"},
     {:jason, "~> 1.0"},